copl-labomc/nanocomposites/protocols/withpolymers/the_original_nanocomposite.md

 - Oven
 - Ultrasonic bath with heating
 - Venturi pump : filtering flask connected to a vacuum ejector on the water tap
-- Light inert gas flow, but it can be hard to adjust directly on the nitrogen line in a fume hood, so a valved bubbler can be employed <!--- TODO : revise once we get the proper pressure regulator for the nitrogen line that should should between 3 and 5 psi --->
+- Light inert gas flow, but it can be hard to adjust directly on the nitrogen line in a fume hood, so a valved bubbler can be employed <!--- TODO : revise once we get the proper pressure regulator for the nitrogen line that should read between 3 and 5 psi --->
 - Syringe needles
 - 13 mm x 100 mm glass test tube with a fitting airtight septum
 - Mineral oil bath with heat-resistant means to hold the tube